joeapodaca/bikesharing/README.md

 ![Trips_by_Weekday_for_Each_Hour](https://github.com/joeapodaca/bikesharing/blob/main/pics/Trips_by_Weekday_for_Each_Hour.JPG)

-Trips_by_Gender shows that males are riding the most on Thursdays.
+Trips_by_Gender shows that males are riding the most.

 ![Trips_by_Gender](https://github.com/joeapodaca/bikesharing/blob/main/pics/Trips_by_Gender.JPG)

-User_Trips_by_Gender_by_Weekday shows that males ride the most everday of the week.
+User_Trips_by_Gender_by_Weekday shows that males ride everday of the week.

 ![User_Trips_by_Gender_by_Weekday](https://github.com/joeapodaca/bikesharing/blob/main/pics/User_Trips_by_Gender_by_Weekday.JPG)